 If your driving record is clean and your rates are still high, your car insurance might be expensive because of your:

 Age.
 Drivers under 25 and older than 65 pay more for auto coverage because they are statistically more likely to be involved in serious and fatal accidents.
-In North Dakota, 16-year-old drivers pay an average of $5,993, 25-year-old drivers pay an average of $1,366, and people over 65 pay an average of $1,039.
+In North Dakota, 16-year-old drivers pay an average of $2,075 per year, 25-year-old drivers pay an average of $440 per year, and people over 65 pay an average of $381 per year.

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In North Dakota, the most expensive locations for insurance are Parshall, Newtown, and Watford City.
+In North Dakota, the most expensive locations for insurance are Bismarck, Minot, and Fargo.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 Financial responsibility.
-In North Dakota, drivers with no credit pay 79% more on their premiums than drivers with excellent credit.
+In North Dakota, drivers with no credit pay 80% more on their premiums than drivers with excellent credit.
 You can also demonstrate financial responsibility by maintaining minimum car insurance with no gaps in coverage.
-Letting your coverage lapse could raise your rate by as much as 4% in North Dakota, when you get your next policy.
+Letting your coverage lapse could result in a higher rate when you get your next policy.

 How to Get Cheaper Car Insurance in North Dakota